 Historically, we have offered our memory and I/O technologies on a worldwide basis to semiconductor companies, electronic product manufacturers, foundries, intellectual property companies and design companies through product development, technology licensing and joint marketing relationships.
 We licensed our IP technology to semiconductor companies who incorporated our technology into ICs that they sold to their customers.
 As a result of the change in our corporate strategy, since early 2012, our IP licensing activities have been limited, and we expect this to continue.
-However, during 2014, 58% of our total revenues were generated from licensing and royalties related to our existing licensing arrangements, as we continue to perform and deliver under outstanding license agreements and collect royalties from 1T-SRAM licensees.
-To date, we have completed our performance obligations under our existing licensing agreements, and we expect licensing and royalty revenues to decline in 2015.
+However, during 2015, 45% of our total revenues were generated from royalties related to our existing licensing arrangements, as we continue to collect royalties from 1T- SRAM licensees.
+Licensing and royalty revenues have been declining since 2010, and we expect continued decline in 2016.